 What is Blended Delivery?

 Blended Delivery (BD) is a mode of study which encompasses both online and face to face learning.
-Students receive access to comprehensive learning materials and a Lecturer or Academic Teacher for each unit of study.
+Students receive access to comprehensive learning materials and an Academic Teacher for each unit of study.
 There is a workshop component where students attend campus to practice their skills and also synchronous online sessions where students can integrate theory and practice.

 Each Blended Delivery unit has a dedicated online class space which contains materials for independent learning and spaces for class interaction.
 (See below for further information.)

-As a student studying by Blended Delivery, you will be required to attend on-campus workshops as part of your course.
-These run for 2 consecutive days, usually a Friday and Saturday.
-All or most of the units in your course have this face to face requirement.
+As a student studying by Blended Delivery, you will be required to attend compulsory on-campus workshops as part of your course.
+These run for 2 consecutive days, usually a Friday and Saturday (though check the Blended Delivery Timetable of your course as this may differ depending on campus).

 You will also be required to attend and participate in 4 or 5 compulsory synchronous sessions (depending on your course) held in the evenings.
 These sessions are run using Zoom.
 Times and dates for these sessions are provided in the Timetable section of your relevant course.
 Your Unit Outline states the attendance requirements.